Bert and Ernie: Parody and other uses

 The German comedy sketch series, Freitag Nacht News had a recurring sketch called Bernie und Ert created by Attik Kargar, who performed the puppets and supplied the voice of Bernie.
 Bernie and Ert are a parody of Ernie and Bert, and especially redubbed on Sesamstrasse.
-The puppets had no nose, one eye each, and swapped hairstyles.
+The puppets had no noses, one eye each, and swapped hairstyles.
 Depicting them as a dysfunctional gay couple of petty criminals (Bernie being a promiscuous bisexual), each sketch focused on typically adult themes such as crime, drug abuse, masturbation, and Friday the 13th.
 In February 2003, Bernie and Ert were dropped from the series because of legal concerns; however, older episodes circulate on the internet.

 Bernie and Ert also appeared in a Freitag Nacht News sequence called Bullzeye in a sketch called "Popo Club".
 Bernie and Ert both wore black masks and leather jackets, disguised as Unknown No. 1 and Unknown No. 2 respectively, with another character named Winfred, propagating bizarre sexual practices.
 This skit became popular that it resulted in more skits called "Popo Club" featuring Unknowns No. 1 and 2, with occasional appearances by Winfred.

 The musical Avenue Q, an adult-oriented parody of Sesame Street, features a pair of characters named Rod (performed by John Tartaglia) and Nicky (performed by Rick Lyon), who are parodies of Bert and Ernie, respectively.
 Rod is a conservative investment banker and closeted homosexual, while Nicky is his slacker roommate who suspects that Rod may be gay.

-The film It's a Wonderful Life (1946) includes a taxi driver named Ernie and a policeman named Bert.
-Jerry Juhl, a writer on many Henson projects, said that the film did not influence the creation of these two Muppets: "Despite his many talents, Jim had no memory for details like this.
-He knew the movie, of course, but would not have remembered the cop and the cabdriver."

-The special by Sesame Street, Elmo Saves Christmas, refers to the coincidence: in the special, It's a Wonderful Life plays on television continuously and, near the end, the Muppets Bert and Ernie walk by the television set and stop short when they hear their names mentioned in the movie.
+It is commonly believed that Bert and Ernie were named after Bert the policeman (Ward Bond) and Ernie the taxi driver (Frank Faylen), two characters from the 1946 film It's a Wonderful Life.
+However, in a correction for the 1999 "Annual Xmas Quiz" in the San Francisco Chronicle, which made this claim, series writer Jerry Juhl said that the shared names were "purely coincidental".
+Juhl stated that shortly after Henson's death in 1990, he was told by producer Jon Stone that when Henson and Stone studied the puppets, "they decided that one of them looked like an Ernie, and the other one looked like a Bert."
+Despite this, the special Elmo Saves Christmas references the rumor, during a scene in which Bert and Ernie walk by a television set, which is playing It's a Wonderful Life.
+The pair are surprised when they hear George Bailey (James Stewart) exclaim, "Bert!
+Ernie!
+What's the matter with you two guys?
+You were here on my wedding night!"

 In the pilot episode of Eerie, Indiana, which aired in 1991, Marshal and Simon are subtly asked for help by a pair of twin brothers named Bertram and Ernest (called Bert and Ernie for short), because their mother has forced them to sleep every night in her Forever Ware containers, thus having kept them at age twelve for over thirty years.
 This could allude to the fact Bert and Ernie have not aged in all the years that Sesame Street has aired.